kumahq/kuma-website/docs/docs/0.7.3/documentation/deployments.md

 <img src="/images/docs/0.6.0/distributed-diagram.jpg" alt="" style="width: 500px; padding-top: 20px; padding-bottom: 10px;"/>
 </center>

-In a multi-zone deployment mode, services will be running on multiple platforms, clouds, or Kubernetes clusters (which are identifies as `zones` in Kuma).
+In a multi-zone deployment mode, services will be running on multiple platforms, clouds or Kubernetes clusters (which are identifies as `zones` in Kuma).
 While all of them will be part of a Kuma mesh by connecting their data plane proxies to the local `remote` control plane in the same zone, implementing service to service connectivity would be tricky since a source service may not know where a destination service is being hosted at (for instance, in another zone).

 To implement easy service connectivity, Kuma ships with: